Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 required software, and attend all of the in-person classroom sessions.
-To ensure that you best succeed in this course you must take ownership of your education by completing all of the work on time and communicating effectively with me and the student technical leaders who are part of the course's support team.
+To ensure that you best succeed in this course you must take ownership of your education by completing all of the work on time and communicating effectively with me and the student technical leaders who are a part of the course's support team.

 ## Reminders

-Here are the three key points I want you to remember from my previous email:
+Here are some key points I want you to remember from my previous email:

 -- 1) To date, I anticipate that I can add everyone to the course who is on the waiting list.
 If you completed the waiting list form, then you should be able to